β Why is HTTP 301 Important in SEO?

 β οΈ Common Mistakes to Avoid with HTTP 301

-- Using 301 for temporary redirects instead of 302.
+- Using 301 for temporary redirects instead of 302, which can mislead search engines about the permanence of the change.

-- Creating redirect chains or loops.
+- Creating redirect chains or loops that can negatively impact site performance and SEO.

 π οΈ Useful Tools for Managing Redirects